On this site:

 I bought this signal generator through Internet from a trader, who sold it as a wreck.
 It didn't look too pretty, actually.
 The coaxial output cable had been cut off and the mains cord had been cut in two.
 The case showed considerable rust and the aluminium face plate was weathered.
 On the inside, though, it was in reasonable condition.
 The metal of the chassis is slightly corroded (white and pale green oxide) but nothing is severely rusted.
 The valves look excellent, as far as one can judge from the outside.
 The EZ2 does not show any traces of wear.
 The glass bulb wasn't cemented to its base any more.
 The EF6 is still standing firmly on its base, though.
 There were no traces of leakage on the power supply electrolytics, which is extraordinary.
 These are small (8 µF) wet electrolytics.

 I will fix this generator and mount a connector on the output.
 I won't replace the output cable, as I find cables fixed to instruments impractical.
 By the way, the coaxial cable originally used on this specimen had a linen mantle and rubber insulation between the inner and outer conductor.
-In a slightly newer GM2882 I also have, a cable with a PVC mantle was used.
+Also, rubber insulated wire is used.
+In a slightly newer GM2882 I bought before this one, a coax cable with a PVC mantle was used and the wiring had PVC isolation.